 Policy development; The sheer quantity of new renewable energy policy means it can be almost impossible to keep on top of it all.
 REA policy specialists, who are often UK leaders in their field, provide information to members on a daily basis to save them time and money.
 The REA’s various technology sector groups shape our work.
 For a brief introduction to these groups, please visit the member’s sector groups page.

 The REA regularly lobbies Government, its departments, their agencies and Parliamentarians, through policy development and pro-active campaigns.
-The REA has also set up a Finance Group that will work closely with the REA’s technology and policy groups to ensure that our approach on policy takes account of prevailing and future financial markets.
+REA has several cross-cutting groups that work closely with the REA’s technology and policy groups.
 Categories of membership dictate how many sector groups members can join.

 Securing action; We work collaboratively with Parliamentarians, NGOs, think tanks and others to secure political support at UK and EU level.

-Events; A number of set-piece events are organised by the REA throughout the year, including the celebrated annual British Renewable Energy Awards and Gala Dinner and our annual conference together with specific events and seminars highlighting key, topical areas of interest.
+Events; A number of set-piece events are organised by the REA throughout the year, including the celebrated annual British Renewable Energy Awards and Gala Dinner together with specific events and seminars highlighting key, topical areas of interest such as; EMR, Planning and Grid.

-Training; We also run a programme of highly successful, tailored, training workshops, offering an in-depth, very detailed session on key policy areas such as; Renewables Obligation, Renewable Heat Incentive and Feed-in Tariffs.
+Training; We also run a programme of highly successful, tailored, training workshops, offering an in-depth, very detailed session on key policy areas such as; Renewable Heat Incentive, Feed-in Tariffs and Renewables Obligation.

 Discounts to affiliated organisations;

-The REA set up the Renewable Energy Assurance Ltd (REAL) Consumer Code with the aim of guaranteeing a high quality experience for consumers wishing to buy or lease small-scale energy generation systems for their homes.
-The REAL logo is a sign that the company has agreed to abide by the high standards set out in the REAL Consumer Code.
-This Code is backed by the Office of Fair Trading as part of its self-regulation initiative, the Consumer Codes Approval Scheme.
+The REA set up the Renewable Energy Assurance Ltd (REAL) which runs RECC (Renewable Energy Consumer Code) with the aim of guaranteeing a high quality experience for consumers wishing to buy or lease small-scale energy generation systems for their homes.
+The RECC logo is a sign of excellence, that the company has agreed to abide by the high standards set out in the Renewable Energy Consumer Code.
+The Code is backed by the Trading Standards Institute as part of its self-regulation initiative, the Consumer Codes Approval Scheme.
+The CCAS was formerly run by the Office of Fair Trading.
+The RECC logo is a symbol of professional excellence. www.recc.org.uk

 REAL also runs the Biofertiliser Certification Scheme, an assurance scheme for the digestate standard, www.biofertiliser.org.uk and the Green Gas Certification Scheme www.greengas.org.uk, a means of contractually tracking biomethane from injection to final end use.

-Membership with REAL Assurance is currently a requirement of MSC accreditation for installers.
-REA currently offer a special REA membership rate to REAL Assurance Scheme members with fewer than seven employees and an annual turnover of less than £500k.
+Membership with RECC is currently a requirement of MSC accreditation for installers.
+REA currently offer a special REA membership rate to RECC members with fewer than seven employees and an annual turnover of less than £500k.

 The REA offers a special discount for National Farmers Union members prior to their commissioning of a renewable installation.
 If you’re a farmer looking to be kept abreast of key renewables information and events; simply contact the NFU, obtain your special code and receive a 50% discount off the REA Corresponding category fee.

 The REA hosts the Solar Trade Association (STA).
 The STA is the leading voice for the solar industry in the UK.
-With around 300 corporate members it is the largest, most active and influential trade association in the sector.
-There is a discount of 45% for companies in both REA and STA membership.
-The STA is of particular relevance to any organisation with an interest in Solar PV or Solar Thermal, and particularly those involved in design, manufacture, installation, maintenance or distribution.
+STA is the largest, most active and influential trade association in the sector.
+The STA is of particular relevance those involved in design, manufacture, installation, maintenance or distribution of solar thermal or solar pv.

 A full list of STA fees and members benefits is available on the STA website at www.solar-trade.org.uk.